-Developing Rural Areas designation denotes areas in the region where little to no development has taken place, but where there is development pressure.
+"Developing Rural Areas designation denotes areas in the region where little to no development has taken place, but where there is development pressure.
 These areas are characterized by limited single-family subdivisions, large single-family lots, agricultural uses, protected lands, and forests.
 The region should strive to protect these areas by limiting infrastructure investments to targeted areas and allowing no development or only low- intensity development.
 Limited existing infrastructure in these areas will constrain the amount of additional growth that is possible.
-Some transportation improvements may be needed in developing rural areas.
+Some transportation improvements may be needed in developing rural areas."

-The project somewhat aligns with Developing Rural Areas recommendations in that it is low-density in nature and in that 81 of the site's 203 total acres are set aside for open space and conservation.
-It could be better aligned by providing additional conservation areas, utilizing a more compact development pattern, and incorporating low-impact design approaches.

-Forsyth County leadership and staff, along with the applicant team, should collaborate closely to ensure absolute maximum sensitivity to nearby local governments, neighborhoods, land uses and natural systems.
+The project partially aligns with Developing Rural Areas recommendations in that it is preserves a large area of environmentally sensitive land, is substantially low-density in nature for a large portion of the site and concentrates the most intense development in a compact and walkable village center form along the main access road.
+It could be better aligned by providing additional conservation areas and incorporating low-impact design and construction approaches for developed areas.
+City of South Fulton leadership and staff, along with the applicant team, should collaborate closely to ensure optimal sensitivity to nearby local governments, neighborhoods, and natural systems.